-Going abroad on work placement / internship and/or graduation is strongly recommended - although not mandatory - by Fontys International Business School.
+Going abroad on work placement / graduation is strongly recommended - although not mandatory - by Fontys International Business School.

 However, each student is strongly recommended to follow the curriculum according to the blueprint.

 Students need to meet the following thresholds in order to be allowed to participate in next phase: